Key features and details

 If you would like to use JC-10 on a flow cytometer, we recommend JC-10 Mitochondrial Membrane Potential Assay Kit (Flow Cytometry) (ab112133).

 CGN were cultured on 96-well white-walled clear-bottom plates in phenol-red free Neurobasal until 7 DIV.
 Thirty minutes before the end of the treatment, 50 μl of JC-10 dye-loading solution was added to each well and incubated for 30 minutes before measuring fluorescence intensities (Ex/Em = 485/515 nm and Ex/Em = 540/590 nm).
 The change of mitochondrial membrane potential was measured as the ratio between aggregate (Em=590nm) and monomeric forms (Em=515nm) of JC-10.
 Increasing ratios indicate mitochondrial membrane depolarization.

 JC-10 Mitochondrial Membrane Potential Assay Kit (Microplate) (ab112134).
-Camptothecin-induced mitochondria membrane potential changes with JC-10 and JC-1 in Jurkat cells.
-JC-1 (blue bar) and JC-10 (red bar) dye loading solutions were added to the wells and incubated for 30 minutes.
-The fluorescent intensities for both J-aggregates and monomeric forms of JC-1 and JC-10 were measured at Ex/Em = 490/525 nm and 490/525 nm with a microplate reader.
+Camptothecin-induced mitochondria membrane potential changes were measured with JC-10 and JC-1 in Jurkat cells.
+After Jurkat cells were treated with camptothecin (10 µM) for 4 hours, JC-1 and JC-10 dye loading solutions were added to the wells and incubated for 30 minutes.
+The fluorescent intensities for both J-aggregates and monomeric forms of JC-1 and JC-10 were measured at Ex/Em = 540/590 nm and 490/525 nm with a microplate reader.